PORTABLE OXYGEN CONCENTRATOR FOR USE IN AIRCRAFT

 - When oxygen use is necessary (all or a portion of the trip)

 - Maximum flow rate corresponding to the pressure in the cabin under normal operating conditions

-- When flying with the Inogen One you must inform the airline in advance that you will be using your Inogen One on-board the aircraft.
+- When flying with the Inogen One you must inform the airline in advance that you will be using your Inogen POC on-board the aircraft.

 - Because aircraft use different power port configurations, your Mobile Power Charger includes two DC power adapters – a commonly used cigarette lighter adapter.
 Since it is difficult to determine which type of power supply your aircraft will have, it’s a good idea to keep both adapters available when flying.